top of page

 ABOUT ABERDEEN ACRES HOMESTEAD

 Thanks for stopping by!
-My name is Danielle, and I am a chicken-crazy, garden-loving, sheep herding, beekeeping, horse girl!
+My name is Danielle, and I am a flower-growing, garden-loving, sheep-adoring horse girl!
 It has always been my dream to run a farm, and in 2020 the missing pieces I needed to follow my dream fell serendipitously into place.

 Aberdeen Acres.
 To me, the definition of "Aberdeen" is simply a place of peace and happiness that calls you back home, no matter how far you may wander.
 This is what I want the farm to not only embody for me, but also for those who visit.
 Our goal is to cultivate a space where our guests/customers feel safe, happy, and in awe of the incredible beauty that comes with farming.
 And, we want to use this space to educate about sustainable agriculture.

 Animals and nature have always been a significant part of my life since childhood.
-From the age of 8, it had always my dream to own a farm (though at that time, it was my vision to fill my barn and pastures with horses).
+From the age of 8, it had always my dream to own a farm (though at that time, it was my vision to fill my barn and pastures with horses rather than the assortment of fluffy sheep and flowers that currently occupy our farm).

 As I grew older, moving through elementary school, high school, and later university, I was drawn to the topic of sustainability.
 My sense of responsibility and stewardship for our planet grew, and thus I began searching for tangible ways that I might fulfil the void I felt regarding sustainability in my life.